 What is this book about?

 The first part of Touching Earth is a narration by both the twins – Zeenat and Nutan – who reminisce about the past and their idyllic childhood and the food they ate.
 Bali one can visualise when one hears their narration.
-Yet that one secret changed their fate when they ended up in London, lost at first with the weather, the food, and the language.
-They worked at a cafe for pitiful wages, being illegal immigrants.
+Yet one secret changed their fate and they ended up in London, lost at first with the weather, the food, and the language.
+They worked at a cafe for a pitiful wage, because of being illegal immigrants.
 They were miserable at first.
 However, another twist of fate made their paths cross that of Ricky Delgado, who was in the risky restaurant business and who lured the girls into his metaphorical spider temple, that weaved its drug infused tight web of sin, sex and decadence around the twins.

 One last reason to pick it up?

-The other reason is that the narrative is a mix of multiple point of views.
+The other reason is that the narrative is a blend of multiple point of views.
 Each character gets their fair share of pages to voice out their thoughts and their dreams.
-This makes each character come out alive and deeply sketched.
+This makes each character come out alive and deeply sketched, which in turn makes the story quite engaging.